Differences between our NEW! Edible Decorating Dusts & Other Dusts or Powders?

 Is Luster Dust Safe to Eat?

-To be safe, you should look for luster dust brands that are specifically labeled "FDA Approved" or "Food Grade" The great thing is, here at Bakell.com, we have a brand new line of FDA approved Bakell Brand Edible Luster Dusts!
+To be safe, you should look for luster dust brands that are specifically labeled "FDA Compliant" or "Food Grade" The great thing is, here at Bakell.com, we have a brand new line of FDA Compliant Bakell Brand Edible Luster Dusts!

 Keep in mind, most luster dusts brands are labeled "non-toxic," meaning that if you consume